erlzhang/erlzhang/README.md

 I'm currently working on web-based annotation tools development with Canvas and WebGL.

 I’m passionate about programming, design and user experience.
 I like building minimal websites using static site generators.
 I have made several minimal WordPress themes, Jekyll themes and Jekyll plugins.
-You can find them from my Github.

 I like writing.
-If you happen to be familiar with Chinese, you can find more articles and novels from my Chinese blog.
+If you happen to be familiar with Chinese, you can find more articles and novels from [my Chinese blog](https://erl.im).

 <!--
 **erlzhang/erlzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.